hassansuhaib/100-days-of-code/log.md

 **Today's Progress:**
 - Worked in Python on Pset6 of @cs50.
 Getting used to the syntax of Python.
 - I started building my own website.
 I am learning tons of stuff related to CSS.
 I plan to add animations.

+### Day 87: May 9, 2020.

+**Today's Progress:**
+- Solved Credit and Readability of Problem Set 6 of @cs50 in Python.
+- Learned some regex
+- Worked on my personal website.
+Made some subtle changes.
+- Used SVGs to make it look cool
+- Worked on making it responsive

+### Day 88: May 10, 2020.

+**Today's Progress:**
+- Completed building an initial version of my website.
+I will add animations and more functionality late.
+Check it out at [hassansuhaib](hassansuhaib.com)
+- Worked on DNA in Pset6 of @cs50 in Python.
+FBI can hire me now